darina-techery/taf-flavor-playground/README.md

 Dagger.

 There are 3 base classes for tests:
 * `BaseTest` provides access to test steps.
-Use it for basic tests.internal self-tests.
+Use it for basic internal self-tests.
 ```java
 public class MySimpleTest extends BaseTest {
 	MySimpleSteps steps = getStepsComponent().mySimpleSteps();